Do you want to learn how to use calisthenics to build muscle?

 In addition, you will be A LOT STRONGER.

-You should be able to perform more advanced calisthenics exercises (such as muscle ups and dragon flags) and exhibit great body control.
+You should be able to perform more advanced calisthenics exercises (such as muscle ups, dragon flags, and other advanced core exercises) and exhibit great body control.

 At this point, you can continue enhancing your workout by doing more difficult progressions of the 6 functional movement patterns, doing more sets, and more reps.